feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 **Available Operations:**
 - **Details**: View properties of all selected
+- **Arrange**: Align or distribute the selection on X, Y, or Z. See [Navigation Basics](navigation.md)
 - **Add to Region**: Move all to same region
-- **Delete**: Remove all selected areas
+- **Delete**: Remove all selected areas.
+One delete is one **Ctrl+Z** step

+**Arrange:**
+- Shown when at least 2 selected areas are in the same circuit
+- **Align X, Y, or Z** snaps that axis to the lowest value in the selection
+- **Distribute X, Y, or Z** needs at least 3 areas, keeps the outermost areas fixed, and spaces the others evenly
+- Disabled when the selection includes a reserved core area or areas from more than one circuit
+- The menu stays open after Arrange runs

 **Unavailable:**
-- Operations requiring single target
+- Operations requiring a single target
 - Type-specific operations

 **Use When:**
 - Bulk operations needed
-- Reorganizing multiple areas
+- Lining areas up or spacing them in 3D
 - Cleaning up circuits

 ## Quick Menu in Empty Space